sundaynwoye/random-quote-generator/README.md

 # Create a quotation generator - Openclassrooms
-Did you just get started with JavaScript?
-Great!
-Practicing with concrete projects will help you monumentally on your way to becoming a JavaScript/frontend developer.

-This first project was specially designed for those new to the JavaScript programming and algorithms.
-Your objective will be both simple and fun: you will build a random quote generator!
-The quotes will be randomly constructed by assembling different pieces of a sentence.

-Create a quotation generator full of random words!
-Create a quotation generator!
 Step 1: Random quotes
 There are plenty of text generators online.
 Google "quote generator," and you will find many sites that randomly generate quotes by assembling sentence fragments.